Academic staff:

 Mathematics I – students will be able to:

-- explain and graphically illustrate the basic concepts and properties of the real function of the one variable;
+- Explain and graphically represent the fundamental concepts and properties of real-valued functions of a real variable

 Mathematics II – students will be able to: